AbhishekSatpathy4848/Web_Enthusiasts_Club_Habit_Tracker_APP/README.md

 ## List of Planned Features
 - Reward the user with Points/Badges for completing habits and breaking streaks records.
 - Run a timer for each habit and increment habit count after that interval.
-- Incorporating Local Notifications to remind the user to complete his habits everyday.
-- Improve Code Quality and Readability.

 ## List of known Bugs
 - The UI doesn't scale appropriately in some devices.